 Now, I am not the only blogger who has gone the scripture writing route for Bible study, or the only one who has created writing plans.
 Several of my sisters in Christ have created excellent scripture writing resources.

 Sue at Woman of Noble Character wrote this wonderful post on the Benefits of Writing Scripture as part of your worship and devotional time.
 She also posts new themed Bible writing plans for each month.

 This guide by Lil at Embracing the Lovely has a lot of beautiful ideas for getting creative with scripture writing using whatever you have on hand.
 She includes an explanation of why this practice is so important to our spiritual lives as well.

 Leigha at Offering Grace wrote this very relateable post about Handwriting the Scriptures.
 She even includes what the Bible itself says about the topic!

-Cindy at Women’s Tabletop Friendship has a couple of scripture writing posts I’d like to highlight.
+Cindy at 215 Ministry (formerly Women’s Tabletop Friendship) has a couple of scripture writing posts I’d like to highlight.
 The first is, Can Writing Out the Bible Help Your Faith?
 This post has some great tips on why we should write, what we should write, and how to get started.
 Her other post is, Praise & Worship: An Unexpected Result of Bible Writing.
 As someone who holds worship close to my heart, this post hit home for me.
-Cindy creates scripture writing plans for her Bible Study Group as well, so make sure to check that out while you’re there!
+Cindy creates scripture writing plans for her Bible Study Group as well, so make sure to check that out too!

 On Starla’s blog Coffee with Starla, she has an abundance of scripture writing posts and plans!
 One that I really like is What Is Scripture Writing?
 She includes reccommendations for some of her favorite journals and pens for scripture writing, and an explination of how this practice brings freedom!
 A couple of her plans I have pinned to come back to later are Controlling our Emotions and Stress Relief.